Trade relationships during and after a crisis: Theoretical framework

-where $\mathbb{1}\{y_{ijt}=0\}$ indicates a firm's binary decision of whether to hold on to a relationship, and $\mathbb{1}\{m_{ijt}=1\}$ indicates the firm's decision of whether to add a new match.\footnote{Time subscripts are not relevant here since final demand is the same for both periods $Q_{ij,t}=Q_{ij,t+1}$ and so for all $q_{ij,t}=q_{ij,t+1}$} $S_{j,-i}$ is the total quantity of flowers that $j$ buys from the rest of its relationships excluding the flowers from the current relationship.
-The flowers traded between the buyer and seller are denoted as $q_{ji}$.
-Importers pay a fraction $\alpha$ of the maintenance cost, while exporters pay $(1-\alpha)$. $N$ refers to the total number of relationships currently in the firm's portfolio.
+where $\mathbb{1}\{e_{ij}=0\}$ indicates that the firm keeps the relationship and $\mathbb{1}\{n_{ij}=1\}$ indicates that it adds a new match.\footnote{Time subscripts are suppressed since final demand is identical across periods: $Q_{ij,t}=Q_{ij,t+1}$ and therefore $q_{ij,t}=q_{ij,t+1}$.} $S_{j,-i}$ is the total quantity importer $j$ buys from all relationships other than $i$.
+Importers bear a fraction of the maintenance cost $\lambda_j$, which is assumed to be the same across all relationships. $N$ is the total number of active relationships in the firm's portfolio.